Carleton-College-SIG/sspr-config/roles/certbot/README.md

 **Important:** Please note that running the cleanup playbooks will revoke and delete the existing SSL certificate located at `/etc/letsencrypt/`.
 Exercise caution when executing this playbook to avoid unintended certificate revocation.

+## Known Issues
+- The epel repository when installed was not installed in some servers.
+This repo contains the task to enable the repository.
+Please use it in the case that it is needed in other cases.
+- Sometimes after installation, the playbook stalls.
+In that case try cancelling the execution and running the playbook again.
+It may solve the problem.
+- We have found that when installing certbot on password-dev, the /etc/letsencrypt/ directory does not generate and causes errors in subsequent tasks.
+In this case try going to the target host and run sudo certbot.
+This may create the directory for you and you can run the playbook again.